yassinbouasri/dependency-injection-attributes/sfcasts/locator-and-iterator.md

-# Locator and Iterator with `ServiceCollectionInterface`
+# Container and Iterator with ServiceCollectionInterface

 All right, so in the last chapter, we added these buttons programmatically from our remote, but we broke the functionality of actually pressing the buttons because we are no longer injecting a container.